bmilde/deepschmatzing/README.md

 We made use of transfer learning and data augmentation, i.e. transferring weights of a 7-way language identification system trained on Voxforge.
 Weights of the convolutional layers of the trained Voxforge LID network were used as initialisation.
 [Rubberband](http://breakfastquay.com/rubberband/) was used to generate additional pitch shifted variants of the training files (+/- 1 semitone, crisp level 6).

 This code evolved under the time constrains of a challenge - good results were more important than good code quality.
-You should be able to replicate results with some effort from your part, but don't expect easy to read code.
+You should be able to replicate results, but don't expect easy to read code.